esgf2-us/metagrid/frontend/public/messages/metagrid_messages.md

-# Welcome to the Metagrid Release v1.2.0
+# Welcome to the Metagrid Release v1.3.0

 To view the latest documentation and FAQ, please visit this page:
 [https://esgf.github.io/esgf-user-support/metagrid.html](https://esgf.github.io/esgf-user-support/metagrid.html)

+## Deployment Process Updated

+This update includes numerous changes to how the Metagrid application is deployed, with enhancements to security, improvements to the configuration process and consolidation of configuration files.

 ## Globus Transfers enhanced